petersgiles/silver-octo-architecture/src/content/docs/detailed-design/data/access/sql.md

 FROM FullTree_CTE cte
 WHERE cte.Id = @container

 ```

-Getting a tree of parents
+## Getting a tree of parents

+Using Container Id a set of parent containers can be derived with this SQL Code

 ```SQL